 As Bill Kenwright's production gets ready to launch to a West End audience this autumn, the world continues to be fascinated by spooky tales and things that go bump in the night.
 Why the human psyche seems to be drawn to such things is a job for a psychologist!
 But it's interesting to think that the cult phenomenon that is The Exorcist was inspired by some 17th century nuns and a 12 year old boy...

-Now playing at the Phoenix Theatre for a strictly limited season until 10 March 2018.
+The West End debut of The Exorcist starred Jenny Seagrove, Peter Bowles and Adam Garcia and played at the Phoenix Theatre for a strictly limited season until 10 March 2018.